-I've been cycling since I can remember, and assembled and maintained bikes most of my adult life.
+I've been cycling since I can remember, and assembled, ridden and maintained bikes most of my adult life.
 I have never made a bicycle from scratch though.........

-And I made this; ready-made metal bottom bracket, seat insert and head-tube, custom stainless drop-outs (thanks James), Moso bamboo, joints wrapped with woven hemp and two-part epoxy.
+And I made this frame.
+There are inserted a ready-made metal bottom bracket, a seat housing and head-tube, custom stainless drop-outs - thanks James- attached to the rear stays, and the rest is measured, cut and profiled Moso bamboo.
+All the joints and fixings are wrapped with woven hemp bound by two-part epoxy.
 Flintstonesque.

 If it, or I, do not crack too much, we'll ride the London to Brighton as part of Chelsea Cadence this year..... see below